-Pushing past this initial reaction can be challenging, because it requires a somewhat sympathetic eye, and sympathy isn’t what most women are feeling in the wake of betrayal.
+Pushing past this initial reaction can be challenging because it requires a somewhat sympathetic eye — and sympathy isn’t what most partners of sex addicts are feeling in the wake of betrayal.

 Here’s Where We Begin to Plant the Seeds of Forgiveness

-Society is still struggling to come to terms with what addiction is, especially when it’s sexual in nature.
+Society is still struggling to come to terms with what addiction is — especially when it’s sexual in nature.
 Anyone could look at a heroin addict and see an incredibly sick person in danger of losing their life to the struggle.
-At a glance, they can assess that person’s need for immediate help, and agree that it would be best if they recovered.
-A sex or porn addiction doesn’t show like that.
+At a glance, they can assess that person’s need for immediate help and agree that it would be best if they recovered.
+Sex or porn addictions don’t show like that.

 Forgiveness Applies to You Too

-One of the things women forget is that forgiveness applies to themselves too.
-You may begin coming to terms with some of the things your partner did, only to find yourself angry all over again, except at yourself.
+One of the things partners of sex addicts forget is that forgiveness applies to themselves too.
+You may begin coming to terms with some of the things your partner did only to find yourself angry all over again — except this time at yourself.
 “How could I allow myself to be treated like this?”
 “Why didn’t I see it?”
 “I had my suspicions, but was too afraid to follow up on them.”
-Before you know it, anger and resentment have been introduced back into the situation, and those feelings can be toxic.
+Before you know it, anger and resentment have been introduced back into the situation and those feelings can be toxic.

-So many women try to hyper-focus on forgiving the bad things that have happened to them, they neglect their own need for compassion and understanding.
-This is an important part of self-care, something I always encourage.
+So many partners of sex addicts try to hyper-focus on forgiving the bad things that have happened to them that they neglect their own need for compassion and understanding.
+This is an important part of self-care — something I always encourage.

 Remember That Nobody Chose This

 This can be one of the hardest realizations to come to when working towards forgiveness.
 Nobody chooses the life of an addict.
 It’s not fun or engaging.
 It’s not packed with meaning and memories.
 It’s hollow, painful, and lonely.